arrowhead-f/x509-profile/proposal.md

 The __Subject Directory Attributes__ allows for arbitrary identification attributes, such as nationality, to be associated with the `subject` of a certificate.
 It _may_ be used.
+It _must_ be marked as non-critical if used.

 The __Basic Constraints__ extension allows for it to be denoted whether or not a given certificate belongs to a CA, as well as how many intermediary CAs may exist below it in any given certificate chain.
 The extension is defined as follows: